 About Susanna forrest

-In 2016 I won the Sophie Coe Prize for an essay on food history called “'Horsemeat is Certainly Delicious': Anxiety, Xenophobia and Rationalism at a Nineteenth-Century American Hippophagic Banquet."
-This essay is a chapter in the collection Equine Cultures: Horses, Human Society, and the Discourse of Modernity, 1700–Present, edited by Kristen Guest and Monica Mattfeld.
-It will be published by the University of Chicago Press.
+“'Horsemeat is Certainly Delicious': Anxiety, Xenophobia and Rationalism at a Nineteenth-Century American Hippophagic Banquet” in Equine Cultures: Horses, Human Society, and the Discourse of Modernity, 1700–Present, edited by Kristen Guest and Monica Mattfeld (University of Chicago Press, 2019).

 For the New York Times' Menagerie blog: talking to horses through riding, learning to ride all over again, Tav and Sasa.